jasonaowen/recurse-faces/README.markdown

 Note that you only need to put real values in `CLIENT_CALLBACK`, `CLIENT_ID`, and `CLIENT_SECRET` if you intend to test the RC OAuth integration.
+The `CLIENT_CALLBACK` URL must include the port number the Flask instance is running on, which defaults to port 5000.

-Otherwise, these can be set to placeholder values like `_` (but must still be present and nonempty).
+The app defaults to allowing access in debug mode, so if you are not working on RC OAuth integration, the `CLIENT_` variables can be set to placeholder values like `_` (but must still be present and nonempty).

 The `DATABASE_URL` can be any [libpq connection